tylerneylon/pumba/markdown/parse7.md

       -- Define the metatable for the new placeholder rules table. local meta = {
         __index = function (tbl, key)
+          -- Uncomment these lines to turn on rule name lookup debugging.
           -- print('lookup on self.rules (tbl=' .. tostring(tbl) ..
           --       ') with key ' .. key)
           local v = mode_rules[key]